 Concurrent courses are those taken through University Extension under the instruction of a regular member of the Berkeley faculty.
 Concurrent enrollment cannot replace normal registration by Berkeley graduate students, nor can it be used to accumulate credit toward a degree from Berkeley.
 Berkeley Division regulation A208 allows UC Berkeley Extension courses carrying the “XB” designation on University Extension transcripts to be accepted for unit, requirement and grade-point credit on the Berkeley campus under specific conditions (see the Academic Senate website).
 Exceptions will be considered only upon the recommendation of a Graduate Adviser to the Dean of the Graduate Division and only when it is evident that a student was in graduate standing at an institution other than Berkeley when he or she undertook the course work.

 You cannot transfer credit from other institutions if you are seeking a Ph.D. degree.
-Up to six quarter units or four semester units of credit for work you have taken elsewhere can be credited toward the master’s degree if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
+A master’s student may transfer up to 4 semester units or 6 quarter units of course work completed as a graduate student at another institution if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
 Acceptance is subject to the approval of the Graduate Division upon recommendation of the department concerned.
 Transfer of credit will not reduce your academic residence requirements or the required minimum of 200-series courses in the major field.

 To apply for admission to the Summer Sessions, visit the Summer Sessions website.
 Registration and fee payment may be completed online.
 Course work completed in a Summer Session immediately preceding the initial fall enrollment may apply toward a graduate program.